HaxeFoundation/HaxeManual/content/02-types.md

 * **Enum instance**: a value of a Haxe enumeration
 * **Structure**: an anonymous structure, i.e. a collection of named fields
 * **Function**: a compound type of several arguments and one return
-* **Dynamic**: a wildcard type which is compatible with any type
+* **Dynamic**: a wildcard type which is compatible with any other type
 * **Abstract**: a compile-time type which is represented by a different type at runtime
 * **Monomorph**: an unknown type which may later become a different type

-We will describe each of these type groups and how they relate to each other in the next chapters.
+We will describe each of these type groups and how they relate to each other in the following chapters.

 > ##### Define: Compound Type
 >